TanayPandey21/supermart-customer-product-analysis/README.md

 * Analyze BrandD's strengths to identify practices that can improve lower-rated brands.
 * Expand customer acquisition strategies in cities with lower engagement to balance geographic distribution.

+  ## Key Insights

+- Mumbai has the highest number of users.
+- Users aged 25–34 represent the largest customer segment.
+- Mobile is the dominant device used by customers.
+- Male and female user distribution is relatively balanced.

   ## Users by City

 ![Users by City](visuals/city_analysis.png)